oh2th/esp_gps_aprs_client/README.md

 There's almost no sanity checks for the data sent from the forms.
 This is not a public web service and if you want to mess up your board or make a denial of service to it using eg. buffer overflows, feel free to do so.

+Credits for the configuration portal mode goes to [Mikko](https://github.com/oh2mp/).

 ### Sample screenshots from the portal
 ![screenshot](s/screenshot.jpg)